Our Partnership

 The NextGen Plenary – An Overview

 The International Astronautical Congress (IAC), the premiere international space event, displays successes and trends of the sector through its Plenary Programme with proposals selected via competition.
 The NextGen Plenary (NGP) gives students and young professionals from around the world the opportunity to showcase their work and projects in front of the international space community.
-The plenary is moderated in a format similar to a talk show, interweaving clips from the panellists with questions and comments from the moderator, other panelists, and the audience.
-The video clips will be used to enhance the audience’s understanding of the ideas of the plenary participants.
+The plenary is a moderated conversation between the panelists and the esteemed moderator.
 This is an exciting opportunity that you do not want to miss!

 How does the NGP Process work?

-• Though both plenaries are still in the application stage, if approved, one of the proposed panels will be selected by the IAF as the Next Generation Plenary to take place during the week of 2-6 October 2023, in Baku, Azerbaijan at IAC2023.
-We will be notified of the selected topic following the IAF Spring Meetings in March 2023.
+- Though both plenaries are still in the application stage, if approved, one of the proposed panels will be selected by the IAF as the Next Generation Plenary to take place during the week of 14-18 October 2024, in Milan, Italy at IAC 2024.
+We will be notified of the selected topic following the IAF Spring Meetings in March 2024.

-• The Next Generation Plenary Steering Committee is committed to the success of both our proposed panels and in the event the plenary application process for either is unsuccessful, we will find an appropriate alternative venue for the panels during IAC2023 as we have done since IAC 2019.
+- The Next Generation Plenary Steering Committee is committed to the success of both our proposed panels and in the event the plenary application process for either is unsuccessful, we will find an appropriate alternative venue for the panels during IAC 2024, as we have done since IAC 2019.

 QUALIFICATION FOR TOPIC 1: